Contra (New England)

 Watch at: https://www.youtube.com/watch?v=_5Okqiiiiys

 Form: Becket Contra lines.
-Minor sets that are adjacent crossways could align themselves with each other - allowing crossways wavy lines to be extended.
+Crossways adjacent minor sets may, serendipitously be able to align themselves with each other - allowing wavy lines to be extended.

 A2: Lines (lady on the right-hand side) forward and back.

-Left hands-across star ½-turn - men have crossed-over sides - they face back.
-Ladies continue to circle a further ¾-turn to their neighbor (facing in alternate directions), with whom they form a wavy line.
+Left hands-across star after ½-turn, men peel-off and face back.
+Ladies continue to circle a further ¾-turn to their neighbor (facing towards them), with whom they form a wavy line.

-B1: Balance the Wave, ladies release their l. h., so that neighbors can Allemande right ⅔ (240°) Cw., the man meets, by the l. h., a man from his adjacent, minor set, men who are waiting-out, rejoin, (4 bars)
+B1: Balance the Wave, ladies release their l. h., Allemande right ?
+2/3 (240°) Cw., so that men meet, by the l. h., a man from their adjacent, minor set.
+Men who are waiting-out can rejoin, (8 beats)

 Balance (right then left), men Allemande left ¾ (Ccw.) to return for “right hand to partner”.
-(4 bars)
+Ladies waiting-out, can rejoin.
+(8 beats)

-B2: Balance to partner, then to the left, men acknowledge each other, and… (2)
+B2: Balance partner, then to the left, men acknowledge each other, and… (4)

 Box the Gnat (Contra)